 Talk it over

 You don’t have to find all the answers by yourself.
 Talk over your ambitions and objectives as well as your frustrations and disappointments with a colleague, manager or mentor.
 They may offer a fresh perspective or have helpful experience they can share.
 Your friends and family can offer a balanced viewpoint that includes your personal life and goals too.
+Contact CABA to find out more about our free coaching.

 Written by: Kelvin Olusanya, Trainee Chartered Accountant at Moore Kingston Smith.